"Ghostbusters": 11 Things the Sequel Needs to Do to Succeed

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a three-part take on “Keeping Up With the Joneses” by looking at the top five comic book artists, writers and comic book characters with the last name of Jones.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a three-part take on “Keeping Up With the Joneses” by looking at the top five comic book artists, writers and comic book characters with the last name of Jones.

 Today we look at the top five artists with the last name of Jones!

 He did a number of good fill-in issues during the 1990s (the above cover is by Kitson – Jones did the interiors)

 Leif Jones wrote and drew a neat little indie vampire comic some time ago.
 Man, if he were doing that in, say, 2008, imagine how much press he’d get for it!!
 He has been working in the industry ever since and he has gotten even better since those days!